Chart Color Schemes

 Income

-AreaSearch's aggregation of ATO data released for financial year 2022 shows Mentone had a median taxpayer income of $60,522 and an average income of $79,988.
-Nationally, these figures are high compared to Melbourne's median of $54,892 and average of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, estimated current incomes would be approximately $67,881 (median) and $89,715 (average) as of September 2025.
-Census data indicates personal income ranks at the 77th percentile ($981 weekly), with household income at the 58th percentile.
-The largest earnings segment comprises 29.2% earning $1,500 - 2,999 weekly (4,081 residents).
-This aligns with the surrounding region where this cohort represents 32.8%.
-High housing costs consume 16.0% of income, but strong earnings place disposable income at the 58th percentile.
+In financial year 2023, Mentone had a median taxpayer income of $60,522 and an average income of $79,988.
+These figures are higher than the national averages of $57,688 and $75,164 respectively for Greater Melbourne.
+By September 2025, estimated incomes would be approximately $65,515 (median) and $86,587 (average), based on an 8.25% increase from the financial year 2023 figures.
+Census data indicates that personal income ranks at the 77th percentile ($981 weekly) and household income at the 58th percentile in Mentone.
+The largest earnings segment comprises 29.2% of residents earning $1,500 - $2,999 weekly (4,085 individuals), which is similar to the surrounding region's 32.8%.
+Housing costs consume 16.0% of income in Mentone, but strong earnings place disposable income at the 58th percentile.
 The area's SEIFA income ranking places it in the 8th decile.

 Frequently Asked Questions - Income